Part of National Museums Liverpool

 The annual Slavery Remembrance Day is held on 23 August.
-This is a significant date as it commemorates an uprising of enslaved Africans on the island of Saint Domingue (modern Haiti) in 1791.
+On this day in 1791 an uprising of enslaved Africans on the island of Saint Domingue (modern Haiti) began.
+It was a crucial event in the fight to end the European transatlantic slave trade.
 The date has been designated by UNESCO as Slavery Remembrance Day, a reminder that enslaved Africans were the main agents of their own liberation.

 Our Slavery Remembrance Day commemorations acknowledge a major period of trauma and injustice in world history, which is too often forgotten.
 The events enable us to remember and reflect upon the millions of lives that were stolen through enslavement.
 It also allows us to consider the many legacies and achievements of people of African heritage throughout the diaspora.

 Our annual celebrations include the walk of remembrance, the unity carnival, a libation on the waterfront and the Dorothy Kuya Slavery Remembrance Lecture, which will be delivered by Dr Gee Walker this year.

 This film was made by young people working with Jernice Easthope for Slavery Remembrance Day 2016.

 How to find us >

 The International Slavery Museum is 10.
 We have had such a journey, done so many things, and met so many people; been involved in controversies, and literally changed people’s lives.